microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/README.md

-# welcome-users
+# Welcome Users

 Bot Framework v4 welcome users bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome a user when join the conversation.
+This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome users when they join the conversation.

 ## Prerequisites